+Estimated-at-time: Time when the pose was estimated.

 Data Burst: A data burst is a set of multiple PDUs generated and sent by the application such that there is an idle period between two data bursts.
 A Data Burst can be composed of one or multiple PDU Sets.

+Multimedia Session: An association among a group of participants engaged in the communication via one or more RTP sessions, as defined in section 2.2.4 of IETF RFC 7656 [18].

+Orientation quaternion: Quaternion used to represent the orientation angle.

 PDU Set: One or more PDUs carrying the payload of one unit of information generated at the application level (e.g. frame(s), video slice(s), metadata, etc.).

+PDU Set marking: Marking the PDU’s carrying a payload with the PDU Set information.

+Rendered pose: An XR pose sent from a server to a client that was used for rendering at the server.

+Roundtrip interaction delay: The sum of the age of content and the user interaction delay.

+Scene Update Time: Time when the scene manager starts processing.

+Split-render-output-time: Time of completing a rendering.

+Split rendering server: Server to perform remote rendering.

+Start-to-render-at-time: Time of starting a rendering.

+User interaction delay: The time duration between the moment at which a user action is initiated and the time such an action is taken into account by the content creation engine.

 XR Pose: A position and orientation in space relative to an XR Space.

+XR Service: A service supporting XR use case as defined in clause 5 of [7].

 XR Space: A frame of reference in which an application chooses to track the real world.
 An XR Space provides a relation of the user’s physical environment with other tracked entities.